cybergarage/uecho-rs/doc/device_overview.md

 ### 1. Creating Node

-To create your original device, use `uecho::LocalNode` as the following at first.
+To create your original device, use `echonet::LocalNode` as the following at first.

 ```